UH-SERG/TrojanedCM/poisoning-tools/defect_devign/variable-renaming/README.md

 ### Dataset File

-The tool is applicable for the dataset provided in the link above.
+The tool is applicable for the Devign dataset.
 Generate the .jsonl file from the above dataset in the way mentioned in the link.

 ## Output